thacherT1D/webdevstuff/CSS/Intro_to_SASS.notes.md

 ## If you're confident in the concept, read further into the article through Extends and Mixins
-## If you need more practice, go through the Gschool Sass-practice exercise.
-(Step one - only need to rename file)
+## If you need more practice, go through the Gschool Sass-practice exercise (Fork and clone).
+(Step one - only need to rename the file, then use atom to compile)
   * [GSchool: Sass-Practice](https://github.com/gSchool/sass-practice)

 ## If you finish either of the above items, circle back and do the other one, they're both very useful.